SonarSonic/DrawingBotV3/docs/source/pfms.rst

 'Adaptive' are named after the way they adapt to match the tone of the input image.

 The reproduction of tones is considerably more accurate than other PFMs as they have an additional "Tone Mapping" processing stage.
 This process only needs to be performed once per configuration of settings.
-If you change a setting which could alter the tone map it will generated again.
+If you change a setting which could alter the tone map it will be generated again.

 You can view the output of the tone mapping stage by selecting "Display:" and then "Tone Map".
 This shows you three outputs; the Reference Tone Map, the drawing created by the PFM with the current settings and the blurred version of this output.